gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

     A new secondary should not be added at this time.
-If you want to add a new secondary, do this after you have completed the entire process of promoting the secondary to the primary .
+If you want to add a new secondary, do this after you have completed the entire process of promoting the secondary to the primary.

 1. Promote the secondary to primary.
 Execute: